UAE reaping fruits of visionary leadership's forward-looking approach: Al Zeyoudi - www.lokmattimes.com

 UAE reaping fruits of visionary leadership's forward-looking approach: Al Zeyoudi

-Abu Dhabi [UAE], June 22 (ANI/WAM): Thani bin Ahmed Al Zeyoudi, UAE's Minister of State for Foreign Trade, said ...
+Abu Dhabi [UAE], June 22 (ANI/WAM): Thani bin Ahmed Al Zeyoudi, Minister of State for Foreign Trade, said that ...

 "This is reflected in the record growth in foreign direct investment (FDI) inflows, which surged by 35 per cent in 2023, despite the downward trend in global investment flows, which declined by 2 per cent during the same year.
 Additionally, the UAE jumped five places in one go to rank 11th globally in terms of its ability to attract FDI, according to the World Investment Report 2024 released yesterday by the United Nations Conference on Trade and Development (UNCTAD)," Al Zeyoudi said.